maulikgushani/Codeigniter4-Command/README.md

 By default primary key is <b>id</b> if you want use custom then use primary keyword like below:<br/>
 `php spark make:model ProductModel primary=tid`

-for more help fire<br/>
+For more help fire<br/>
 `php spark help make:model`

 # How to get a list of registered route?
 Open terminal or cmd promt and fire below command.<br/>
 `php spark route:list`

-for specific types of methods you can pass methods params as below<br/>
+For specific types of methods you can pass methods params as below:<br/>
 `php spark route:list methods=get,post,put`